Skip to content

 Is trail mix healthy?

 Whole nuts, seeds, dried fruits - how can these be unhealthy?
 Unfortunately, many trail mixes contain omega-6-rich polyunsaturated oils which have been heated at high temperatures causing them to be oxidised and thus turn rancid.
 Many also incorporate candy-coated chocolates, which can cause a large blood sugar spike and dip.
-The good news is that you can very easily make your own by combining nuts and seeds of your choice with some unsweetened dried fruit like our dried Bogoya Banana Bites.
+The good news is that you can very easily make your own by combining nuts and seeds of your choice with some unsweetened dried fruit.

 Highly processed bars